jstnw10/sol-cache/README.md

 ## Configuration

-You need to create a `.dev.vars` file in the root of the project.
+Create a `.dev.vars` file in the root of the project.
 Copy the contetns of `.vars.example` and modify the values as needed.

 ## Local Development